-File-Based vs. Backend Localization: Choosing the Right Approach in 2025
+File-Based vs. Backend Localization: Which One Wins in 2026?

 What Is File-Based Localization?